screwys/screwys/README.md

 </p>

 <p align="center">
 I am interested in FLOSS, self-hosting and privsec stuff.
 These days I'm mostly working on Rufin, while still pushing updates to my other projects as well.
-I'm also trying to get in to the Fediverse!
 </p>
 <p align="center">
 What I like to use: